-Have you ever wished that you could instantly feel calm and tranquil and forget the stresses of life for just a few hours?
-We’ve all experienced the need to escape the pressures of a hectic world, but recreational drug use is a dangerous way to get there.
-Clonazepam, a sedative-hypnotic drug sold under the brand name Klonopin, is prescribed by doctors to alleviate the pain of muscle spasms, control panic attacks or prevent seizures.
-Klonopin is also abused by recreational users for its power as a long-acting tranquilizer.
+Have you ever wished that you could feel calm forget the stresses of life for just a few hours?
+We’ve all experienced the desire to escape the pressures of a hectic world.
+Some of us use healthy coping mechanisms.
+Others turn to recreational drug use.
+Doctors prescribe clonazepam, a sedative-hypnotic drug sold under the brand name Klonopin, to alleviate the pain of muscle spasms, control panic attacks and prevent seizures.

 Klonopin in the Home